Programs | green ribbon champion

 The program is currently on hold and pending funding.
 If you would like to be added to the 2020 waiting list, please email firstname.lastname@example.org.

-After you have registered the Coastal Centre will contact you to schedule a free assessment of your shoreline to assess the health of the beach, vegetation, and dunes between the property structure and the water using standardized protocols.
+After you have registered for the program the Coastal Centre will contact you to schedule a free assessment of your shoreline to assess the health of the beach, vegetation, and dunes between the property structure and the water using standardized protocols.

 The Coastal Centre will arrange a date and time that works for you to visit your shoreline property and conduct an assessment.
 Assessments may take up to 3 hours and representative photographs will be taken.
 The Participant Guide found at the bottom of this page provides an example of the Beach Report that is used to assess the health of your shoreline.
 Participants will also receive a free Beach Care Toolkit on site.
 The assessment results may be discussed with you on the day of the assessment.